abenga/rust_notes/content/types/structs.md

 We can use `impl` block to define struct methods on any struct type we define.
 In a type's `impl` block, `Self` is an alias for the type.
 Use `.` to refer to associated functions that have `self` as their first parameter, and `::` to refer to those that don't.
+These latter type of methods are functions associated with the type itself, also referred to as *static methods*.
+An example is the `Vec::new()` function for vectors that provides a constructor function.

 ```rust
 #[derive(Debug)]